 As the more standard option, our pressure-balanced shower sets allow you to control both the water flow and temperature through a single knob.
 These sets are pressure-balanced via an internal sliding disc that reacts to changes in water pressure and adjusts the flow of hot and cold water to keep a set temperature.

 Our shower heads are sold separately, which means you can pair the style of your choice with any of our shower sets (just check the width of the shower arm in your set—the standard is 1/2-inch).
 Choose from a range of versatile finishes that match the rest of our bath plumbing, hardware, and lighting collections.
 For most of our plumbing, we partnered with Watermark, a Brooklyn-based factory.
-They've been assembling and finishing all their bath plumbing parts in America for over half a century.
+They've been assembling and finishing all their bath plumbing parts in America using domestic and imported parts for over half a century.

 When looking at shower heads, it's important to consider the flow rate—also known as gallons per minute (GPM).
 Most modern shower heads have a flow rate less than 2.5 GPM (when at a standard water pressure of 80 psi) for ideal efficiency and water conservation.
 We offer shower heads with a range of options, from 2 GPM to water-saving 1.8 GPM.